-b) consistent with best practice governance procedure that the Commission: 1.
-Amend or replace the IOTC Financial Regulations (1999) as a matter of urgency in order to increase Contracting Parties' as well as the Secretariat's control of all the budget elements, including staff costs of the budget consistent with best practice governance procedures.
-2. A system of cost-recovery should be considered as a possible funding mechanism for new activities and/or ongoing activities.
-3. An annual external financial audit of the organisation be implemented as soon as possible, and include a focus on whether IO' is efficiently and effectively managing its human and financial resources, including the of the IOTC Secretariat.
-4. Develop guidelines for the acceptance of extra-budgetary funds to undertake elements of the Commission's Program of Work, or Standing Committee on Administration and Finance Pending TBD TBD extra-budgetary funds to undertake elements Explore opportunities to improve efficiency concerning financial contributions, including extra-budgetary funds in support of the Commission's Program of Work, including he possibility of minimising project support costs.
-6. Develop and implement staff development, performance and accountability evaluations and procedures, for inclusion within the IOT Rules of Procedure (2014).
+b) consistent with best practice governance procedures, that the Commission: Amend or replace the IOTC Financial Regulations (1999) as a matter of urgency in order to increase Contracting Parties' as well as the Secretariat's control of all the budget elements, including staff costs of the budget, consistent with best practice governance procedures.
+A system of cost-recovery should be Commission & Standing Committee on Administration and Finance Pending TBD TBD considered as a possible funding mechanism for new activities and/or ongoing activities.
+3. An annual external financial audit of the organisation be implemented as soon as possible, and include a focus on whether IOTC is efficiently and effectively managing its human and financial resources, including those of the IOTC Secretariat.
+4. Develop guidelines for the acceptance of extra-budgetary funds to undertake elements of the Commission's Program of Work, or those of its subsidiary bodies.
+5. Explore opportunities to improve efficiency concerning financial contributions, including extra-budgetary funds in support of the Commission's Program of Work, including the possibility of minimising project support costs.
+6. Develop and implement staff development, performance and accountability evaluations and procedures, for inclusion within the IOTC Rules of Procedure (2014).